dhruvtalwar18/Mahindra_ADAS_System/README.md

 <b><h1> Implementation : Forward Collision Warning System </h1></b>

 1. Using the MATLAB Camera callibration toolbox, calibrate the camera to get the intrinsic and extrinsic properties
-2. Feed the found properties to the MATLAB code
+2. Feed the found properties to the MATLAB code(Final_car.m)
 3. Give the correct Video path on which the code is to be run and run the code

 MATLAB 2019b was used for the generation of the result below